Trams in Gorzów Wielkopolski

 The Gorzów Wielkopolski tram system is a tram system in Gorzów Wielkopolski, Poland, that has been in operation since 1899.
 The system is operated by Miejski Zakład Komunikacji w Gorzowie Wielkopolskim (MZK Gorzów Wielkopolski).
-Currently, Gorzów Wielkopolski has three tram lines.
+Currently, Gorzów Wielkopolski has four tram lines.

 Lines

-(The crossed out lines and sections are out of service until summer 2022.)

 History

 The network opened in 1899 in the city then known as Landsberg an der Warthe.
 Damages in World War II resulted in the replacement of trams with trolleybuses from 1941 until 1947, with tram services being reinstated afterwards.

 From October 1, 2017, all services were suspended in order to modernize the network.
 Trial runs began on April 16, 2020.
 Regular services on line 1 resumed from July 2, 2020.
 Since October 26, 2020, the trams terminate at the Dowgielewiczowej stop to allow the extension of the line to Gen. Emila Fieldorfa-Nila to be built.

 The branch to the railway station, unused since 2012, is going to be refurbished as well.

+As of July 24, 2023, the extension to Gen. Fieldorfia-Nila has been completed.

+The branch to the railway station was refurbished in 2024.